SGF, Supreme Grumble Framer

-I am planning on going, and looking forward to it!
+This is the place to be!I am planning on going, and looking forward to it!
 I can't wait to see what type of classes that you will have .
 Have many exhibitors signed up yet?

 We have been telling all our suppliers that we want to see them there .

-I contacted the director of the NYC Decor Expo to see who will be showing.
+Any chance he gave you a list of who will be in Atlanta?I contacted the director of the NYC Decor Expo to see who will be showing.

 I was informed that most of the vendors have jumped ship to the Atlanta show.

 I am greatly disappointed.
 I do not have the ability to travel to Atlanta.
 I love going to NYC.

 Looks like no show for me anytime in the near future.